CSDotNET0211/TetrioVirtualEnvironment/README.md

 - ○ Blitz
 - ○ TETRA LEAGUE
 - ○ Custom game
 - ○ One or Two players in game.
-- × Custom board size
+- × Custom constants such as combo-table, board-size, tetromino shape

 supported version is from alpha to v16
 if you need to use old replay, please use v15 release